AlibabaCloudDocs/elasticsearch/intl.en-US/Developer Guide/Java API/High Level REST Client (7.x).md

         -   If you are using a public network, add the IP address of the jump server that controls outbound traffic of the public network to the whitelist.
         -   You can also add 0.0.0.0/0 to the whitelist to allow requests from all IPv4 addresses.
 If you make this configuration, all public IP addresses can be used to access the Elasticsearch cluster.
 This poses security risks.
 We recommend that you evaluate the risks before you make this configuration.
     -   If the server that runs Java code is located in the same Virtual Private Cloud \(VPC\) as the Elasticsearch cluster, you can access the cluster by using its internal endpoint.
 Before you access the cluster, make sure that the internal IP address of the server is added to the VPC whitelist of the cluster.
 By default, 0.0.0.0/0 is added to the whitelist.
+-   Install a JDK.
+The JDK version must be 1.8 or later.
 -   Create a Java Maven project and add the following [Project Object Model \(POM\) dependencies](#section_zns_56a_i8r) to the pom.xml file of the Java project.

 ## POM dependencies